withastro/roadmap/proposals/0043-prefetch.md

 export declare function prefetch(url: string, opts?: { with?: 'link' | 'fetch' }): void
 ```

-This module can only be imported if the `prefetch` config is enabled.
+This module can only be imported if the `prefetch` config is explicitly enabled, even with View Transitions enabled.

+- `url`: A URL string that can be a full `http://` path, or simply start with `/` or `./`.
+Internally it will construct as `new URL(url, window.location.href)`.
+   Prefetch will only run if the URL is not external and have not already been prefetched, otherwise it's a noop.
+- `with`: The prefetch strategy used.
+(Not using the word `strategy` because it already refers to `tap/hover/viewport` etc).
+  - `'link'`: use `<link rel="prefetch">`, which has a lower loading priority.
+The browser will schedule when to prefetch it itself.
+  - `'fetch'`: use `fetch()`, has a higher loading priority.
+The browser will immediately fetch and cache it.

 # Testing Strategy